 Recently, our car lease expired.
 We contemplated what type of car to lease for many months.
 Should we get an electric car?
 Fancy or practical?
 Same brand or something new?
 What size?

-6 Reasons We Chose Not To Lease An Electric Car
+6 Reasons We Chose Not To Lease An Electric Car (and Later Changed our Minds)

 Energy Source To Power Battery